 This course explores history and models of mental health focused on the ability of individuals with mental illness to function successfully in the community.
 The course will assist students in developing an understanding of crisis intervention perspectives, including knowledge of the following: risk factors and precipitating events; available emergency community resources and associated obstacles to access to these services; effects of psychological trauma as it pertains to the impact on the community; what it means to be culturally competent; and how we work with various vulnerable populations within a community setting.
 Cr 3.

 SBS 349 Trauma and Narrative

 This course examines the medical, political, and cultural history of the concept of trauma, focusing on how trauma has become a core concern in both contemporary clinical psychology and literary criticism.
 We consider models for conceptualizing responses to traumatic experiences.
 Topics include the diagnostic criteria of Post-Traumatic Stress Disorder, recommended treatment approaches, risk and protective factors.
 Students explore "narrative" vs. "traumatic" memories and carefully examine a number of literary texts and films to analyze the characteristics of representations of traumatic memory.
 The idea that fashioning a narrative of traumatic experience is essential to trauma therapy and to the healing effects of trauma literature, will also be explored.
-Prerequisites: Completion of a 100-level College Writing course (with grade of at least a C), SOC 100, PSY 100, and ANT 101.
+Prerequisites: Recommended completion of a 100-level College Writing course (with grade of at least a C), SOC 100, PSY 100, and ANT 101.
 Cr 3.

 SBS 350 Psychosocial Disorders in Childhood and Adolescence